mohzim/microservices-eks-devops/README.md

 4. kubectl expose service command throwing error while exposing grafana or prometheus service.

 ## To Do List
+1. Test Deploy.yaml in local k8s cluster.
+2. Split deploy.yaml into Helm charts for each application/service/database.
+3. Configure Helm charts for ArgoCD for Dev and Production Environments.
+4. Create Jenkins CI/CD pipeline to build and create new docker files and update Helm charts to trigger ArgoCD for Dev and Production Environment?
-1. Update docker image to inherit from alpine version and verify CVE.
+4. Update docker image to inherit from alpine version and verify CVE.
-2. Add Persistent Volume for Prometheus and Grafana.
+5. Add Persistent Volume for Prometheus and Grafana.
-3. Setup and verify Velero backup and resoration solution.
+6. Setup and verify Velero backup and resoration solution.

 ## Notes and Refrence Links
 - Link to Microservices source aws [github](https://github.com/aws-containers/retail-store-sample-app).